NHSDigital/nhs-login-help-centre/src/recordvideo.md

 ## What to do if you cannot record or upload a video

-If you are registered for your GP surgery’s online services, you can use your registration details to prove who you are instead of using photo I.D. and a video.
+If you are registered for your GP surgery’s online services, you can use your registration details to prove who you are instead of using photo ID and a video.

-<a href="/provewhoyouare/withoutid">Find out how to prove who you are without using photo I.D.</a>
+<a href="/provewhoyouare/withoutid">Find out how to prove who you are without using photo ID</a>

 ---